hal-lab-u-tokyo/chipwhisperer-enhanced-plugins/README.md

 ### Capturing traces
 See [Setup](docs/setup.md)
 ### Analysis
-It is recommended that the Docker image be used with docmer-compose.
+It is recommended that the Docker image be used with docker-compose.

 See [docker](docs/docker.md)